microsoft/BotBuilder-Samples/Node/intelligence-ImageCaption/README.md

 * The Bot Framework Emulator.
 To install the Bot Framework Emulator, download it from [here](https://aka.ms/bf-bc-emulator).
 Please refer to [this documentation article](https://docs.botframework.com/en-us/csharp/builder/sdkreference/gettingstarted.html#emulator) to know more about the Bot Framework Emulator.
 * Computer Vision App ID.
 You can obtain one from [Microsoft Cognitive Services Subscriptions Page](https://www.microsoft.com/cognitive-services/en-us/subscriptions?productId=/products/54d873dd5eefd00dc474a0f4).
 * **[Recommended]** Visual Studio Code for IntelliSense and debugging, download it from [here](https://code.visualstudio.com/) for free.
+* This sample currently uses a free trial Microsoft Cognitive service key with limited QPS.
+Please subscribe to Vision API services [here](https://www.microsoft.com/cognitive-services/en-us/subscriptions) and update the `MicrosoftVisionApiKey` key in [.env](.env) file to try it out further.

 ### Code Highlights